ARMOURED TRAINS

 Modifications made immediately after Civil War (these are visible in photos taken year 1919) indicate that fencing had been removed from roofs of the wagon and fixed turrets had been build in their place.
 Presumably these turrets had been included as observation posts, which allowed making observations without needing to go outside on roof of the wagon.
 The two wagons were equipped with turret, which were not similar.
 In fact the difference between the observation turrets build on them is so obvious that from this on the trains can be even identified from these turrets.
 These observation turrets were rather simple fixed steel boxes build by riveting them.
 The rivets used for this job seem to have also been notably larger than what the Russians had originally used for building these wagons.

 76 K/02 field guns of these wagons were replaced with 76 VK/04 mountain guns in 1930's.
 Armoured Train 1 went through this modification already in 1931 - 1932, but Armoured Train 2 didn't receive its 76 VK/04 mountain guns until sometime 1937 - 1939.
 As mentioned also machineguns used were replaced several times before World War 2.
-Already year 1918 the original 7.62 mm x 54R calibre Maxim machineguns were replaced with German 7.92 mm x 57 JS calibre MG-08 medium machineguns and MG-08/15 and MG-08/18 light machineguns.
-Early 1930's these German machineguns were again replaced with 7.62 mm Maxim as Finnish military was getting rid of 7.92 mm x 57 JS calibre weapons.
+Already year 1918 the original Russian 7.62 mm x 54R calibre Maxim machineguns were replaced with German 7.92 mm x 57 JS calibre MG-08 medium machineguns and MG-08/15 and MG-08/18 light machineguns.
+Early 1930's these German machineguns were again replaced with 7.62 mm Maxim when Finnish military was getting rid of 7.92 mm x 57 JS calibre weapons.

 After Winter War main weaponry of armoured trains was modified suitable to their new use - anti-aircraft duty.
 This meant replacing main weaponry of these wagons also.
 So 76 VK/04 mountain guns placed in turrets of these wagons were swapped to 40 ItK/39 B anti-aircraft guns.
 This required also removal of the original closed gun turrets - as the anti-aircraft guns needed placement open from the top for using them to be practical.
 After these modifications had been made these wagons seemed to have remained the same until end of their career.